MuhammadFasya/Aira-Mobile/README.md

 npm run ios
 ```

-If you want, tell me the exact URL of your Aira web repo and I can add the concrete clone URL and any backend env var notes to this README.

 ## Step 3: Modify your app

 Now that you have successfully run the app, let's make changes!